By

 been playing around with the fabric of reality all night.
 Freezing a house

-in time just to save blowing out a candle.
-That was a frivolous abuse
+in time just to save blowing out a candle was a frivolous abuse of my

-of my powers as a Time Lord.
-The dance hall, the hamper.
-It was all very
+powers as a Time Lord.
+The dance hall, the hamper, it was all very wrong

-wrong of me.
-And if you two have been pulled into this through my messing
+of me.
+If you two have been pulled into this through my messing around,

 The two people, a man and a woman dressed as a tradesman and his wife